 Empire pacific Windows balance option?

-A quick learner from Vancouver Wa says:
+Quick Learner from Vancouver Wa

 Ive identified the 380 series balance as a replace ment but when I ordered it specifies 'OPTIONS NEEDED"